maximkiesel1/Exploratory_Data_Analysis_Mental_Health/README.md

 ## Project Motivation

-This analysis is should improve the awareness about the importantness of mental health.
+This analysis is should improve the awareness about the importantness of mental health und suicide prevention.

 The goal is to get an insight in the suicide rates of the top 30 industry nations.